InformaticsMatters/fragmentor/README.md

 The save_extract flag indicates whether files should be zipped and uploaded to AWS S3.
 For deployment=development this would normally be set to "N".

+Note that for the larger extracts to complete there needs to be sufficient temporary space on the postgres pgdata directory for the database queries to complete.
+In the case of the complete extract including enamine and molport, for example, around 900GB if temporary space is required.

 ## Backing up the Database